cockroachdb/docs/cockroachcloud/billing-management.md

 If you used a {{ site.data.products.dedicated }} trial code while [creating a cluster](create-your-cluster.html#step-8-enter-billing-details), you can check the trial expiration details on the **Overview** tab of the **Billing** page.

 {{site.data.alerts.callout_info}}
 Your credit card will be charged after the trial ends.
-You can check the expiration date of the code on the **Billing** page.
 {{site.data.alerts.end}}

+{% comment %}
 ## View credits balance

 If your organization has an annual contract with {{ site.data.products.db }}, the **Overview** tab of the **Billing** page will display your contract amount and the renewal date.
 Under the **Spend** section, you can also see how many credits your organization has used out of your total contract amount.